Bugia (candlestick): Usage

 The bugia is held near and to the right of the book by one of the attendants of the prelate whenever he reads or sings a text from the evangeliary or missal.
 In the case of the Roman Pontiff, this role is filled by an assistant to the papal throne, but he holds an ordinary wax candle, not a bugia.
 For any other prelate, this was performed by an acolyte or other cleric.
 It was generally classified among the pontificalia of a bishop, along with the mitre, crozier, episcopal gloves, and other items.

 Until 1905, only bishops and prelates with pontifical privileges could use the bugia at Mass.
 The motu proprio Inter multiplices issued by Pius X allowed all prelates, even titular protonotaries apostolic, vicars general, and diocesan administrators to use the bugia throughout liturgies.
 Its use on Good Friday, however, remained forbidden regardless of clerical rank.
-Also prohibited was its use by the ordinary when he celebrated Mass at the faldstool in the presence of a cardinal.
 Priests who needed an additional light near the missal on account of darkness were allowed to use a candle, so long as it did not have the form of the bugia.
 In 1968 its use was restricted to situations where practicality made its use necessary.